ND woman makes memory bears to cope with loss of loved ones

-A North Dakota woman has been making memory bears for only 2 years.
-She says it all started after one of her friends died.
+A North Dakota woman has been making memory bears for only two years.
+She said it all started after one of her friends died.
 She took some of his old shirts and decided to make a bear out of it.

 “As they go through their grief, they can still have this bear that’s very sturdy that looks beautiful.. they pass it on to their children and their grandchildren,” said Engelstad.

-Englestad says one of her clients even took his bear for his wife on a road trip with him so he wasn’t alone.
+Englestad said one of her clients even took his bear for his wife on a road trip with him so he wasn’t alone.

 For more information go here.